swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 This one came out of the blue.
 Lisp is 58 years old and people are still coming up with things that no one has tried before.
-With a clever algorithm and some inference driven by indentation, Shaun LeBron has probably created the most beginner friendly way to write Lisp the world has ever seen.
-The
-[parinfer blog post is a jaw dropper](https://shaunlebron.github.io/parinfer/).
+With a clever algorithm and some inference driven by indentation, Shaun LeBron of [cljs.info](http://cljs.info) has probably created the most beginner friendly way to write Lisp the world has ever seen.
+The [parinfer blog post is a jaw dropper](https://shaunlebron.github.io/parinfer/).

 And of course Mike Fikes gets parinfer into Replete in short order: